Reconstructing the metric in group field theory: Group field theory

 A particular case of the conservation law applies to the zero modes of $\T^{0B}$, which satisfy $\pd_0 \T_0^{00}=\pd_0 \T_0^{0a}=0$.
 These are the usual global conserved quantities corresponding to the total energy and total momentum respectively, which were discussed already in \cite{Gielen_2020}.
 We will encounter them again in our explicit example below.

 This concludes the discussion of the GFT energy-momentum tensor $\T^{AB}$.
 We considered its conservation law, which holds irrespective of operator ordering, and obtained explicit forms in terms of ladder operators whose dynamics depend on the type of mode we consider: using (\ref{eq:Adynamics}) and (\ref{eq:aadSolutions}) one can write down the explicit time-dependent form of \eqref{eq:TABoperatorsNormal}.
-Through our earlier identification of $\T^{AB}$ with the classical current $j^{AB}$, $\langle \T^{AB} \rangle = j^{AB}$, and hence the spacetime metric via (\ref{inversemetric}), these solutions can be used to define an effective metric from any GFT state.
+Through our earlier identification of the expectation value of $\T^{AB}$ with the classical current $j^{AB}$, $\langle \T^{AB} \rangle = j^{AB}$, and hence the spacetime metric via (\ref{inversemetric}), these solutions can be used to define an effective metric from any GFT state that is sufficiently semiclassical (as we will discuss more concretely in section \ref{sec:effectiveFLRW}).
 In what follows we examine the implications of this generic construction for a specific example.